anish119/Drowsiness/README.md

 # Drowsiness Detection System
 This is a drowsiness detector using Python.
-The other information will be released soon once the project is complete thanks for your co-operation and Patience.
+The other information will be released soon once the project is compelete thanks for your co-operation and Patience.